 Google Trends History

 The Google Trends graph below shows linear interest in the search term “Russian sleep experiment”.
 Search interest on the topic was relatively low for several years until it surged in 2013.
 Interest in the story peaked in May/June of 2014.
-Overall, interest has gradually declined since then.
+Overall, interest has gradually declined since that time.

 The 1940s “Russian Sleep Experiment” is a work of fiction posted on CreepyPasta.com back in 2010.
 It could have been influenced by historic events such as 1940s medical experiments by Soviet researchers or other questionable studies such as The Stanford Prison Experiment.